krixik-ai/krixik-docs/docs/system/file_system/list_method.md

     }

 Keep in mind that timestamp bookend arguments operate with **AND** logic: to be listed, a file _must_ fall within the specified timestamp window.
-This also means that if two timestamp arguments are provided and there is no overlap between them, the `.list` method will return nothing.
+This also means that if two timestamp arguments are provided and there is no overlap between them, the `list` method will return nothing.

 ### Wildcard Operator Arguments

 The wildcard operator is the asterisk: *

-You can use the wildcard operator * to `.list` records whose exact metadata you don't remember—or if you wish to `.list` records for a group of files that share similar metadata.
+You can use the wildcard operator * to `list` records whose exact metadata you don't remember—or if you wish to `list` records for a group of files that share similar metadata.

 For `file_names` and `symbolic_directory_paths` a wildcard may be used as either prefix or suffix: